ovh/docs/pages/platform/databases/grafana_02_prepare_for_incoming_connections/guide.en-gb.md

 In this step, select the `Authorised IPs`{.action} tab.
 IP addresses must be authorised here before they can connect to your database.

-Clicking on `Add an IP address or IP address block (CIDR)`{.action} opens a new window in which you can add single IP addresses or blocks to allow access to the databse.
+Clicking on `Add an IP address or IP address block (CIDR)`{.action} opens a new window in which you can add single IP addresses or blocks to allow access to the database.

 ![Add an IP](images/ip_authorize.png){.thumbnail}